AKIN - Wear the World

 What “every nation” means

-How many nations exist in the world depends on who is counting.
+How many nations exist in the world depends on how you count.
 The UN recognizes 193 member states plus 2 observer states — 195 in total.
-OUAW uses this as a base.
+AKIN uses this as a base.

-But OUAW goes further.
-Sand from Taiwan, Kosovo and Western Sahara is in the collection.
+But it goes further.
+Sand from Taiwan, Kosovo and Western Sahara is included.
 Sand from territories that are independent in some contexts but not others.
 Sand from self-declared nations.
 OUAW’s position is simple: if people live there and call it home, it belongs in the collection.

 Yes — North Korea is in there.
 The Vatican too.
 Every single one.

 The intention is not to judge borders.
-It is to acknowledge people, places and identities with care and respect.
+It is to not leave places out.

 Beyond the 195+ nations